Celestine Donkor's Husband Accuses Security Officers of Raiding Their House Without Warrant

 The office subsequently offered an apology, but Donkor rejected it as insufficient.

 Celestine Donkor was out of the country at the time of the incident, and the couple's daughter was at school when the officers entered the premises.
-Kofi Donkor confirmed the family was unharmed.
+Kofi Donkor confirmed that the family was unharmed.

 The Ghana Immigration Service had not issued a public statement on the incident at the time of publication.